 By default, the Odometer is not enabled when you create a user.
 To activate it, follow these steps:

 2. Under Accumulators, right-click on the vehicle and select Edit User.
 You can set a new odometer value at any time.

 All reports and tracks will use the enabled odometer.
 If no odometer is enabled, GPS distance will be used.

-If you change odometer, you need to reprocess reports and tracks for the change to make effect on historical data.
-New data will always use the current selected odometer.
+If you change the odometer, you need to reprocess reports and tracks for the change to affect on historical data.
+New data will always use the currently selected odometer.